awslabs/aws-multi-account-viewer/README.md

 ![](images/login-complete.png)

 - Log in with the user you created earlier.
-- You now have a local version up and running, you could now safely host as a public s3 bucket.
-(not covered in this project but you can see examples online on how to set it up: [S3-Public-Website](https://docs.aws.amazon.com/AmazonS3/latest/dev/HostingWebsiteOnS3Setup.html))
+- You now have a local version up and running, you could now safely host as a public s3 bucket. (not covered in this project but you can see examples online on how to set it up: [S3-Public-Website](https://docs.aws.amazon.com/AmazonS3/latest/dev/HostingWebsiteOnS3Setup.html))
-- A really good article on setting React up with S3 by Antoine Sauvage: [Here](https://medium.com/ovrsea/deploy-automatically-a-react-app-on-amazon-s3-iam-within-minutes-da6cb0096d55)

 ## Adding New Services